Visit Azul.com Support

 Speculative Locking Options

-Speculative Locking in the Azul Zulu Prime JVM leverages the Intel® Transactional Synchronization Extensions (Intel® TSX) instruction set, to take advantage of the situation where there is lock contention between threads, but no data contention inside the locked region.
+Speculative Locking in Zing leverages the Intel® Transactional Synchronization Extensions (Intel® TSX) instruction set, to take advantage of the situation where there is lock contention between threads, but no data contention inside the locked region.
 If a multithreaded program can concurrently modify shared data, a synchronized block or method is usually necessary to ensure correctness.
 This causes lock contention.
 The synchronization is not necessary if the concurrent accesses are to different parts of the shared data.
 In other words, a lock is not necessary when there is no data contention inside the locked region.
 For example, two different threads can modify a hash table concurrently without taking a lock, if they change values in different buckets of the hash table.
 Speculative Locking elides locks by speculating that there is no data contention.
 It does so by starting a transaction using Intel TSX instructions.
 If the speculation turns out to be wrong, the Intel TSX enabled CPU will detect it, abort the transaction and roll back execution to the start of lock.
 If a transaction gets aborted, the VM, using certain heuristics, either retries speculation or just acquires the lock as usual.
 The heuristic maintains aborted or attempted transactions for every speculated lock and disables speculation on that lock if it detects a high aborted or attempted value.

 Command-Line Option Description Default